How to Book Sun Moon Lake to Alishan Bus Tickets Online

 • Alishan bus stop location: Alishan Bus Station here

-• At slow times during COVID, this was a minibus, but as the tourist numbers continue to rise, you may find it’s now a regular bus.
-If it’s a minibus, you need to carry your luggage on board.
-If it’s a regular bus, you can put it in the compartment under the bus.
+• At slow times during COVID, this was a minibus, but as the tourist numbers continued to rise, it’s now a regular bus with luggage compartments below.

 • For kids, if they want a seat, they need to pay the same price as adults.
 If your child is under 6 and you don’t mind to hold them or share your seat with them the whole way, they don’t need to pay.